Nonfiction

 Featured on Longform Profiles

-Listen to this episode via the link above, on Stitcher, or on Apple Podcasts.
+Listen to this episode on Stitcher or Apple Podcasts

 Norma Tanega lived an extraordinary life.
 She was a talented folk musician whose work captured Bob Dylan’s attention.
 She had a hit song and a record deal.
 She was the longtime hidden romantic partner of Dusty Springfield.
 So why don’t more people know her name?
 And why does her story feel so incomplete?